ARCHIVES OF PIANOFORTE MAKERS

 On honeymoon in Jersey in 2002, we saved a trip to the Jersey Museum for a rainy day, and inspected their Priestley cottage piano, passing the Library Jersiaise as we went in.
 Beth said we should check if the library had any piano information, but with uncharacteristic negativity, I said “they won’t have any piano history here!”… We were amazed to find lots of information about Jersey’s piano makers and dealers going right back to the 1840s, including Fentum, who had disappeared from the London records.

 In 2004, having failed to get anywhere on the internet trying to locate Paris history sources, we trudged around that wonderful city in 42 degrees of heat until the pavement was more comfortable without our shoes.
 We were directed and re-directed to archives and likely places, but whereas most British libraries have local history books easily available for research, several of our friends in France have since confirmed that Paris doesn’t know where its history is kept!
+Aspects of the Cottino firm existed for over 70 years, but nobody seems to have any complete details, and we only have fragments.
 Even the historic Legion d’Honneur couldn’t tell us anything about piano makers who were awarded the “croix” without precise details that we didn’t have, because they are not computerised, and have no cross-reference system.

 ERARD’S PARIS PREMISES